 In this post, let’s work our way back to an analysis of 1QSa II 11–12.
-As a reminder, we are interested to read and make sense of these two lines.
+As a reminder, we are interested to read and make sense of two lines of fragmentary Hebrew text.
 We know now how our mind reads, but we face three problems.
 The first problem is that these two lines are severely damaged; how we reconstruct the line implies that we make syntactical decisions that merit careful historical linguistic research.
 What is more, the syntactical decisions we make must factor in the space of the lacuna and as well as the spatial distance between fragments.
 The second problem is that we have to manipulate images for our palaeographical analysis; how we read the extant traces of ink is therefore contingent upon how we ask the computer to read the lines.
-The issues of methodology and conclusions are intertwined, as we need to (a) create a way to reverse engineer the text and (b) make an palaeographical, syntactical, and material argument for a particular reading or readings.
+The issues of methodology and conclusions are intertwined, as we need to (a) create a way to reverse engineer the text and (b) make palaeographical, syntactical, and material arguments for a particular reading or readings.
 And third, we need a way to document and make clear—without being overly technical—how we reached our conclusions.

 Summary: Reading 1QSa II 11–12

-For those who are not familiar with this text, 1QSa was discovered in the Judaean Desert of Jordon, as part of the 1947 discovery of the so-called Dead Sea Scrolls.
+For those who are not familiar with this text, 1QSa was discovered in the Judaean Desert of Jordan, as part of the 1947 discovery of the so-called Dead Sea Scrolls.
 In my doctoral thesis, I examine this text is much greater detail.
 Since this series is more focused on reframing philological study by focusing on digital humanities, I will not go into detail about the specifics of this text.
 Rather, I want to focus on 1QSa II 11–12.

 In the manuscript of 1QSa, we encounter an important text relating to issues of Community Law and political tensions in the Second Temple era.
 In particular, lines 11–12 of column two pose an interesting dilemma.
 The text is fragmentary.
 In the first publication of this text,1 The editor, D. Barthélemy transcribed the lines 11–12 as: